Sonicrypt/.github/profile/README.md

 - Twitter: [@Sonicrypt](https://twitter.com/sonicrypt)

-Join our vibrant community and be part of the revolution in crypto transactions!
+Join our community and be part of the effort to improve crypto transactions!